MideTechnology/endaq-python/docs/endaq/ide_usage.rst

 different axes (X, Y, Z) or completely different measurements like temperature and pressure.
 All subchannels in a channel are sampled at approximately the same time.

-The Channel data are stored in the ``channels`` property of a Dataset.
-The easiest way to access this is to convert it to a Pandas DataFrame using :py:func:`~endaq.ide.to_pandas(doc)`.
+The Channel data are stored in the ``channels`` property of a Dataset, which is returned from the :py:func:`~endaq.ide.get_doc() function.
+The easiest way to access this is to convert it to a
+Pandas DataFrame using :py:func:`~endaq.ide.to_pandas(doc)`.
 Visit `our internal documentation <https://docs.endaq.com/en/latest/webinars/Webinar_Introduction_NumPy_and_Pandas.html#Pandas>`_ for some quick tips on Pandas, or go `straight to the source <https://pandas.pydata.org/docs/>`_.